-- Students MUST PUNCH-IN at the front desk using the TIME CLOCK.
-This can be done through facial recognition, palm reader (both are non contact), or thumb print or punching in with a code.
-LIKEWISE, students must PUNCH-OUT at the end of each class but not before the scheduled ending of class. - 2.
-Attendance is taken by the instructor at the beginning of each class. - 3.
-Students MUST be in the classroom in order to be considered present. - 4.
-Being in another room in the building does not qualify as being present. - 5.
-Students that arrive more than ten minutes after classes have started are considered tardy. - 6.
-Four tardies equal one absence. - 7.
-Students leaving prior to the end of the class will be counted as tardy. - 8.
+- 1. Attendance is taken by the instructor at the beginning of each class. - 2.
+Students MUST be in the classroom in order to be considered present. - 3.
+Being in another room in the building does not qualify as being present. - 4.
+Students that arrive more than ten minutes after classes have started are considered tardy. - 5.
+Four tardies equal one absence. - 6.
+Students leaving prior to the end of the class will be counted as tardy. - 7.
 Students missing 25% or more of the class time will be considered absent.